We can think of self-discipline as the ability to manage ourselves to reach our goals. But what allows us to do that?

 I have good news for you.

 Mischel acknowledges that a "substantial subset of people failed the marshmallow task as four-year-olds but ended up becoming high-delaying adults."
 Researchers are still conducting longitudinal studies to figure out how they did it.
-But we know that self-control is all about learning to regulate our emotions, which allows us to regulate our thoughts and behavior.
+But since we know this capacity comes from learning to regulate our emotions, we actually know how they did it!
 As Mischel says,

 "We can’t control the world, but we can control how we respond to it.
 Once you realize that will power is just a matter of learning how to control your attention and thoughts, you can really begin to increase it."

 So the die is NOT cast at age four.
 The brain is like a muscle -- it strengthens throughout life, depending on how it's used.
-Parents who are emotionally responsive, set empathic limits, model emotional regulation, and encourage children to pursue their passions will raise self-disciplined kids, and that's probably true regardless of whether the child passes the marshmallow test at age four.
+Parents who: